LeRicNet/contigconstructor/README.md

 ### Input File Format

-Both `QUERY_FILE_PATH` and `TEST_FILE_PATH` are required to be in FASTA format.
+Both `QUERY_FILE_PATH` and `TEST_FILE_PATH` are expected to be DNA sequences in FASTA format, containing {A, C, G, T} exclusively.
 For example the query file might look like like the following:

 ```
 >INITIAL_QUERY